arun-me/reso/README.md

-# Reso
+# Reso-depriciated
 Resources in Website
-hello world!
-Arun here.
-This site is about "All resources needed for a developer" available in a single website.
+This is an old code of project Reso,its preserved just to know how i started my career.